groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/eml-to-xlsm.md

         - icon: "far fa-file-EML"
           title: " About EML File Format"
           content: |
             EML file format represents email messages saved using Outlook and other relevant applications.
 Almost all emailing clients support this file format for its compliance with RFC-822 Internet Message Format Standard.
-Microsoft Outlook is the default software for opening EML message types.
+Microsoft Outlook is default software for opening EML message types.
 EML files can be used for saving to disc as well as sending out to recipients using communication protocols.

           link: "https://docs.fileformat.com/email/eml/"

     format:
         # format loop
-        - icon: "far fa-file-XLSM"
+        - icon: "far fa-file-excel"
           title: " About XLSM File Format"
           content: |
             Files with XLSM extension is a type of Spreasheet files that support Macros.
 From application point of view, a Macro is set of instructions that are used for automating processes.
 A macro is used to record the steps that are performed repeatedly and facilitates performing the actions by running the macro again.
 Macros are programmed with Microsoft's Visual Basic for Applications (VBA) from within the Excel Workbook using the Visual Basic Editor and can be run/debug directly from there.